conal/quotes/quotes.md

 "We've been able to make short codes that describe large parts of reality fully and accurately.
 More than this: in the past, as we've made our codes shorter and more abstract, we've discovered that unfolding the new codes gives expanded messages, which turn out to correspond to new aspects of reality.

 When Newton encoded Kepler's three laws of planetary motion into his law of universal gravity, explanations of the tides, the precession of the equinoxes, and many other tilts and wobbles tumbled out.
 In 1846, after almost two centuries of triumph upon triumph for Newton's gravity, small discrepancies were showing up in the orbit of Uranus.
 Urbain Le Verrier found that he could account for these discrepancies by assuming the existence of a new planet.
-And lo and behold, when observers turned their telescopes where he suggested they look, there was Neptune!
-(Today's dark-matter problem is an uncanny echo, as we'll see.)" - Frank Wilczek, [*The Lightness of Being: Mass, Ether, and the Unification of Forces*](https://www.goodreads.com/book/show/3209381-the-lightness-of-being)
+And lo and behold, when observers turned their telescopes where he suggested they look, there was Neptune!" - Frank Wilczek, [*The Lightness of Being: Mass, Ether, and the Unification of Forces*](https://www.goodreads.com/book/show/3209381-the-lightness-of-being)

 "Many creative computer scientists have retreated from inventing languages to inventing tools for describing them.
 Unfortunately, they have been largely content to apply their elegant new tools to studying the warts and moles of existing languages.
 After examining the appalling type structure of conventional languages, using the elegant tools developed by Dana Scott, it is surprising that so many of us remain passively content with that structure instead of energetically searching for new ones." - John Backus (Section one of his [Turing Award lecture](https://www.cs.cmu.edu/~crary/819-f09/Backus78.pdf))